2DGD-F0TH/2DGD_F0TH/chapters/008_CollisionDetection.md

 Finally, after all the math and preparations, we can start working towards our collision detection algorithm.

 ::: pitfall :::
-This algorithm works only with convex polygons that have no holes, also it definitely is not the most efficient way to check for collisions between a point and a polygon.
+This algorithm works only with convex polygons that have no holes, also it probably is not the most efficient way to check for collisions between a point and a polygon.

-This is more akin to an exercise in creativity and less about "notions": we found a simple solution to a complex problem, even if it is not efficient.
+This is more akin to an exercise in creativity and less about "notions": we found a simple solution to a complex problem.
+Even if it is not the most efficient, it may be "efficient enough".
 :::::::::::::::

 ##### The "Polygon" class